 The Institute’s collection held a Christian Science collection as well as primary source material on several controversial groups (the Hare Krishnas, the Unification Church, the Church of Scientology, and the Church of God).
 At the time, most of the materials had not been indexed in standard sources and thus the Institute began to produce reference books-directories, an encyclopedia, and bibliographies, which surveyed the area and delineated the materials assembled at the Institute for research.

 Newsletters, magazines, records of experiments, and much more, are included in the Santa Barbara Parapsychology Collection.
-The Russell Chandler Papers, a Los Angeles Times religion columnist are held in ARC.
+The Russell Chandler Papers, a Los Angeles Times religion columnist, are held in ARC.
 The Cult Awareness Network (CAN) Collection contains hundreds of religious groups, as well as internal administrative files of the former cult watchdog group.
 Collections related to Anthony U. Leitner (primarily Tibetan Buddhism), the Lockman Foundation (Bible translations), Religious Leaders of America, Worldwide Church of God, and Robert S. Zeiger (Old Catholic) are also represented in the collection.
 The largest single collection is designated as the Manuscript Files in the American Religions Collection (ARC Mss 1).
 This collection contains correspondence, newsletters, fliers, articles, clippings, and ephemera relating to hundreds of religious groups.

 - To view other materials related to specific religious movements or collected by other individuals, view the following partial list of manuscript collections.

 - To find serials or monographs in ARC search in the Library Catalog or,

 - Search in the ARC Serials database.